Is Asbestos Only Cause of Mesothelioma? : Unraveling the Truth

 Here's the deal: Your environment can contribute to your mesothelioma risk.
 It isn't just about asbestos; other minerals and even radiation can play a part.
 So, if you're still wondering "is asbestos the only cause of mesothelioma?" — you're seeing the bigger picture now.
 It's a complex blend of factors.

-Next up, let's take a look at the workplace.
+Next, let's take a look at the workplace.
 Because believe it or not, your job might be part of the equation too.

 5. Occupational Hazards and Mesothelioma

 Alright, let's move on to our next chapter in this mesothelioma mystery: the workplace.
 You might be thinking, "My job?
 Really?"
-But it's true — your occupation can actually increase your risk of mesothelioma.
+But it's true — your profession can actually increase your risk of mesothelioma.
 Let's break it down.

 Jobs with High Asbestos Exposure